byui-cit/cit470/firewalls/README.md

 Also, configure appropriate static routes and access policies on both firewalls, so that you can remotely access and administer your servers across zone boundaries.*

 - Manage your Internet-facing firewall using its OOB (out-of-band) management IP address.
+Log in with credentials provided by your instructor.
-  - Configure an administrator account for each team member.
+  - Configure a "Device Administrator" account for each team member.
+Then log out, and log in again with your own credentials.
+  - Configure a new "virtual router" named T##-router.
+(Substitute your team's number for ## in the virtual router's name.)
-  - On your team's Internet-facing firewall, configure security zones named outside, dmz, and inside.
+  - On your team's Internet-facing firewall, configure security zones named T##-outside, T##-dmz, T##-inside, and T##-interconnect.
+(Substitute your team's number for ## in the zone names.)
-  - Configure three sub-interfaces, one for each of your team's outside, DMZ, and inside zones.
+  - Configure four sub-interfaces, one for each of your team's outside, DMZ, inside, and interconnect zones.
+Place each sub-interface in your team's virtual router.
 Configure each sub-interface with its required 802.1q VLAN tag (layer-2 configuration), and with its required IPv4 IP address and subnet mask (layer-3 configuration).
-  - Also, to assist with troubleshooting, configure each sub-interface so that it will respond to ICMP "pings" (echo requests).
+To assist with troubleshooting, configure each sub-interface with a management profile that lets it respond to ICMP "pings" (echo requests).
   - Configure a default route.
-(The "next hop" should be the outside router's IP address.)
+(The "next hop" should be your outside router's IP address.)
   - Configure an additional static route to your secure zone.
 (The "next hop" should be the secure-facing firewall's inside zone IP address.)
   - Configure a "dynamic NAT" policy that translates outbound connections from your DMZ and inside zones to the address of the outside interface.